This easy 7-Ingredient Vegan Gluten-free Peanut Butter Cookie recipe is made with all-purpose gluten-free flour, no refined sugar, and is oil-free.

 - Paleo peanut butter cookies – this recipe uses grain-free flour and unrefined sugar.
 Consequently, it’s a paleo-approved recipe if you replace the peanut butter with sunflower seed butter or almond butter!
 Most of the time, peanut butter is in the grey zone for paleo eaters, so these are two paleo-friendly options to turn this recipe into paleo cookies.

-I have so many healthy peanut butter cookie recipes to try on the blog.
+I have so many healthy peanut butter recipes to try.
 All made with healthy flours, egg-free, and natural peanut butter:

 Have you made these gluten-free peanut butter cookies with gluten-free flours?
 Share a picture with me on Instagram.
 I love to see your creations.

 - 1 cup Natural Peanut Butter - fresh, runny jar

 - 1 cup All-purpose Gluten-Free Flour - make sure it contains xanthan gum, Bob's red mill is the best